remotion-dev/remotion/packages/docs/docs/json-as-dataset.md

 ![](../static/img/json-as-dataset/all_files.png)

-You now have individual video with different information.
+You now have individual video with dynamic information based on input property.

 ## See also